-5. The hourly and daily rates set out in the Table to this clause are the maximum hourly and daily rates, inclusive of GST, which the Legal Costs Committee determines shall be used to calculate the dollar amounts chargeable by a legal practitioner, clerk or paralegal in providing advice and services to their own clients in respect of proceedings and potential proceedings in the Family Court.
+5. The hourly and daily rates set out in Table A are the maximum hourly and daily rates, inclusive of GST, which the Legal Costs Committee determines shall be used to calculate the dollar amounts chargeable by a legal practitioner, clerk or paralegal in providing advice and services to their own clients in respect of proceedings and potential proceedings in the Family Court.

-Table
+Table A

 Fee Earner Maximum allowable rates

 Senior Practitioner (admitted for 5 years or more)

-(SP) ^a - hourly rate \$429
+(SP) ^a - hourly rate \$451

 Junior Practitioner (admitted for less than 5 years)

-(JP) ^a - hourly rate \$297
+(JP) ^a - hourly rate \$319

 Clerk/Paralegal

-(C/PL) - hourly rate \$209
+(C/PL) - hourly rate \$220